highest rainfall in india

 • Agriculture: The abundant rainfall supports lush green landscapes and diverse vegetation, making agriculture a vital part of life.

-Cherrapunji: The Second Wettest Place
+Cherrapunji: The Second highest rainfall in India

 While Mawsynram currently holds the title of the wettest place on Earth, Cherrapunji, also located in Meghalaya, was historically considered the rain champion.